R1nge/R1nge/README.md

 Java
 - [Wolves Emperor](https://modrinth.com/mod/wolves-emperor/) - a minecraft mod that allows to control tamed wolves (SOON)
+- [Pets Protector](https://modrinth.com/mod/pets-protector/) - a minecraft mod that prevents tamed wolves from getting damage from player

 Also I have expericence with
 - .Net (telegram bots, winforms, asp)